digitalBush/jquery.maskedinput/README.md

 * a - Represents an alpha character (A-Z,a-z)
 * 9 - Represents a numeric character (0-9)
 * \* - Represents an alphanumeric character (A-Z,a-z,0-9)

+By design, this plugin will reject input which doesn't complete the mask.
+You can bypass this by using a '?' character at the position where you would like to consider input optional.
+For example, a mask of "(999) 999-9999? x99999" would require only the first 10 digits of a phone number with extension being optional.